find your perfect postgrad program

 Summary

-The teaching takes two main forms.
+Course structure The teaching takes two main forms.
 Firstly, there are classes on the specified texts and on advanced Hebrew language throughout the year, which you are strongly recommended to attend as a matter of priority.
-There may also be classes on your optional subjects, depending on what they are (Aramaic, for instance, is taught in this way).
-Secondly, you will receive individual supervision, usually for an hour each week, for which you are expected to prepare written work on the basis of recommended reading.
+There may also be classes on your optional subjects, depending on what they are (Aramaic and Septuagint, for instance, are both taught in this way).
+It is important to prepare for each class hour in advance, to enable you to make good progress over the year.
+Secondly, you will receive individual supervision, usually for an hour each week, for which you are expected to prepare written work - usually an essay - on the basis of recommended reading.
 Teaching for such subjects as history and literature is wholly conducted in this way, while you will also be given practice in the proper way in which to answer questions on specified texts.
+Taken together, you should expect around six to eight contact hours per week during the first two terms, and slightly fewer in the third term to allow for revision time.
+Classes are sometimes shared with those on other similar courses, and specialist teaching is provided by a number of different lecturers.

 During the course there are two vacations of six weeks each, during which you will be expected to keep working full time, with modest breaks for Christmas and Easter.
 You will be given guidance about specific projects to be tackled, but will be advised to go back over the texts and other topics studied in the previous term in order to consolidate with wider reading, filling in gaps, and so on.
 It is also helpful, if you are in a position to do so, to undertake preparatory work during the summer before you begin.
 If you have the opportunity to discuss with your potential teachers at least some of the texts that you hope to study, you will find that you derive far more benefit from the classes if you have been able to prepare them as far as you are able in advance.